Russ Harvey Consulting - Computer and Internet Services

 The Start button has been a key factor in Windows since Windows 95 was launched.

-New to Computers?
+New to Windows?

 Fears related to “new” technology are nothing recent.
 The First Tech Support Guy is a humorous spoof about our discomfort with anything new.